Last updated on July 11th, 2022 at 11:18 am

 14- Hestia (Roman Vesta)

-She was the goddess of the house, fireside, and family, she gave up her Olympian throne to Dionysus.
+She was the goddess of the house, fireside, and family, she gave up her Olympian throne to Dionysos.

-It is not worth mentioning every deity, every monster, every human-form monster, or a human-animal hybrid of Greek mythology because they are countless.
+We are not going to mention every deity, every monster, every human-form monster, or a human-animal hybrid of Greek mythology here, because they are countless, but keep an eye on our site as we will publish soon more fascinating stories with tales from Greek mythology.